Should you wish to comment, ask questions or make points please feel free to do so.

 It turns out that he was known as the Earl of Aylesford Heneage Finch one in a long line before and several more after of Lord Guernseys.
 What property in total he held I have no idea but 1 property he and his forbears had owned was the magnificent Syon Park in Isleworth a short distance from Isleworth Manor.
 So on that basis I think it extremely unlikely that the Elwes family did not have some sort of generational long term contact with Lord Guernsey and that therefore Elwes junior may have had something to do with cricket being played at Leamington Spa by being through family connections able to facilitate a meeting between Wisden and Lord Guernsey.

 A few months later following further contact between myself and the family member I received a photograph of a portrait of F.E.C.
-Elwes's father Robert Cary Elwes painted by a famous portrait painter from the 18th century Ludwig Guttenbrun
+Elwes's father Robert Cary Elwes painted circa 1790 in Paris by famous portrait painter from the 18th century Ludwig Guttenbrun

 This for me was a crucially interesting piece of information.
 Firstly for relevant and possible links between Robert Cary Elwes being the man whom I think was "the real Mr. Darcy" of Pride and Prejudice fame (see Contents " The Unknown Jane Austen Hidden in Plain Sight With Mr. Darcy ) But especially in this context for the origins of Wisden's Almanack.